The Modern Slavery Act 2015

 - developing a procedure to monitor how our suppliers comply with our supplier Code of Conduct.

-Cepac UK Ltd shall take responsibility for this statement and its objectives which will be reviewed and updated as appropriate.
+Cepac shall continue to take responsibility for this statement and its objectives, which will be reviewed and updated as appropriate and for each financial year.